Wads01/CSARCH2---Cache-Simulation/README.md

   <img src="https://github.com/Wads01/CSARCH2---Cache-Simulation/assets/98384276/35313679-ad15-49d7-8508-5879cec5989d" />
 </p>

 Since this test case has a random sequence containing 4*32 blocks, there is no telling what number comes next.
 Also, we will fill out the set first, before using our random replacement algorithm.
+Empty cache blocks are denoted by -1.
 For our first one here, we have (111), when we modulo it by 4, we get 3.
-So we put it at Set 3 and at index 1.
+So we put it at Set 3 and at cache block 0.
 Update the cache misses and the total memory access time.
 <p align="center">
   <img src="https://github.com/Wads01/CSARCH2---Cache-Simulation/assets/98384276/e683ce09-ca4d-4de9-b996-66db1ad4d075" />
 </p>

 Next we get (42), when we modulo it by 4, we get 2.
-So we put it at Set 2 and at index 1.
+So we put it at Set 2 and at cache block 0.
 Update the cache misses and the total memory access time.
 <p align="center">
   <img src="https://github.com/Wads01/CSARCH2---Cache-Simulation/assets/98384276/0986844c-249e-4dfd-ad28-c6ade4463061" />
 </p>

 So we keep doing this until the set where the next value is going to be placed is already full which will cause us to use our random replacement algorithm.
 In this next one, we encounter our first cache hit.
-We can see here that in Set 1, (125) is at index 1.
+We can see here that in Set 1, (125) is at cache block 1 1.
 <p align="center">
   <img src="https://github.com/Wads01/CSARCH2---Cache-Simulation/assets/98384276/0da95e6d-b55f-4401-84af-a1f91028b4b0" />
 </p>